zWellingtonLima/PokemonStyleGame/README.md

  https://zwellingtonlima.github.io/PokemonStyleGame/

+ Obs:
- There are two battle areas with darker green grass.
+ 1 - There are two battle areas with darker green grass.
 To begin a battle just walk on it.
+ 2 - Bulbasaur aren't any functionality yet.